licky-licky/toji-no-miko-translations/docs/md/docs/Full_Summer_Beach_Lounge_Rescue_Team!.md

 **Kofuki:** So basically...
 They've got us doing random chores again\!
 **Sayaka:** This is one of our important duties as toji.
 **Tsugumi:** That's right, Shichinosato-san.
 You can't go complaining just because it's not the job you want-.
 **Kofuki:** Just cause you're cool with doing whatever you're told...
 I wanna play with some aradama-chan\!
-Wouldn't a job like that be more fun hands down\!?
+Wouldn't a job like that be more fun hands down\!\?
 **Mihono:** But hey, doesn't all of us working together at the beach lounge sound fun too?
 Come on, Fukki\!
 **Mihono:** And, if an aradama does show up, it'll be easy for us to get everyone to safety if we let you handle it\!
 **Kofuki:** Aghh, fine...
 I got it, okay\!
 We just have to get this place popular again and get it over with...
 Whatever.